paxful/CoinBack.io/readme.md

 7. Now again in root folder run `php artisan migrate` which creates required tables for the project.
 This is schema builder script which files are located in `app/database/migrations`
 8. Import downloaded `locations` and `block` tables from MaxMind either to separate database or same database.
 In `.env.*.php` you specified `DATABASE_2` value in which database is located locations data
 9. Make sure to rename primary key column in `locations` table from `location_id` to `id` because by Laravel Eloquent convention the primary key for every table is just `id`.
-Blocks table must stay as it is, no need to rename column because we are not using Eloquent ORM for that.
+Blocks table must stay as it is, no need to rename column because we are not using Eloquent ORM for that
-10. Now is time for IP4R module in PostgreSQL.
+10. Now is time for IP4R module in PostgreSQL
 Run this SQL query to create a function

 ```